How to Ask For The Sale Without Being Pushy

 Infographic on the 7 trial close questions to ask customers

 You can always use a trial close to gauge your customer’s willingness to move forward.
 However, many people are hesitant to try a trial close because they’re afraid of objections, and what’s more – they’re scared of questions.
 Don’t be!
-Because if they’re asking, that means your customer’s engaged and interested.
-So use these trial closes to get a sense of where your customer are at, and it will help you address potential roadblocks and objections while they’re small before they get bigger.
+If they’re asking, that means your customers are engaged and interested.
+So use these trial closes to get a sense of where your customers are at, and it will help you address potential roadblocks and objections while they’re small before they get bigger.
 For example:

 • “Does this make sense?”